Official Plan Review

 An Official Plan (OP) provides a short and long term vision for land use, growth, and development within a municipality.

-The Planning Act requires that municipal Councils review their OP not less than every five years to ensure that the OP has regard for matters of public interest, is consistent with policy statements issued by the Province, and conforms to the upper tier OP (Huron County).
+The Planning Act requires that municipal Councils review their OP not less than every five years to ensure that the OP has regard for matters of provincial interest, is consistent with policy statements issued by the Province, and conforms to the upper tier OP (Huron County OP).
 Central Huron's last review of the Central Huron OP was in 2014.
 The Huron County OP was reviewed and updated in 2021.
-The latest policy statement issued by the Province, the Provincial Policy Statement 2024, was released in 2024.
+The latest policy statement issued by the Province, the Provincial Planning Statement 2024, was released in 2024.

-The First Draft of the proposed amended Official Plan with both policy and mapping changes has been released for public comment.
+The Second Draft of the proposed amended Official Plan with both policy and mapping changes has been released.
 In addition, you can view the proposed settlement area boundary adjustments and Official Plan designations for the entire Municipality, including your property, with the Official Plan Review Online Interactive Map

 Meetings